 - Solution: Try a shelter with an inner tent or nest that provides bug netting and a bathtub floor.

-Here are some examples of comfort considerations you should factor into your selection of a shelter, and some suggestions ultralight tents and shelter types that satisfy those needs:
+Here are some examples of comfort considerations you should factor into your selection of a shelter, and some suggestions for ultralight tents and shelter types that satisfy those needs:

 - Solution: Get a shelter that has a removable inner tent that can be hung inside the outer tent after it has been pitched, and packed away separately if the outer fly is wet the next morning.